arangodb/velocypack/Jason_plan.md

 ...

-## User-defined types
+## Custom types

-Note that used-defined types should not be used for data exchange but only internally in systems.
+Note that custom types should not be used for data exchange but only internally in systems.
 The C++ library classes have pluggable methods for them.